burningion/video-jungle-python/README.md

 # Video Jungle API Client

-This is a Python client for the Video Jungle API.
-It provides a simple interface to interact with the Video Jungle API.
+This is a Python client for the [Video Jungle API](https://docs.video-jungle.com/).

+[Video Jungle](https://www.video-jungle.com/) is a generative video creator.
+It allows you to generate custom videos via dynamic variables.

+Let's say you want to generate daily astrology readings according to your user's astrological sign, lucky number, and lucky color.

+Video Jungle allows you to pass in a value for each, and generate a unique video for that specific user.

+See below for an example of how to build a generative video workflow using the API.

 ## Installation